harvardinformatics/snakemake-workshop/develop/index.md

     See `complete/dev-config.smk` and `complete/config.yaml`.

 Now you are ready to share your workflow with collaborators so they can replicate your analysis, or use it on their own data.
-Just be sure to provide a [config template](https://github.com/harvardinformatics/cactus-snakemake/blob/main/config-templates/config-template.yaml)!
+Just be sure to provide a [config template :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/blob/main/config-templates/config-template.yaml){:target="_blank"}!

 ---